armchair-traveller/o1-homes/README.md

 ## Seeding data

-~~To seed data, fill in your Fauna API key for `const WRITE_KEY` in `scripts/mock/seed.js`.
+To seed data, fill in your Fauna API key for `const WRITE_KEY` in `scripts/mock/seed.js`.
 Run `npm run seed`.
 It uses Node experimental `fetch` so you will need at least v17.5 to run it.
-It will seed the data (`mock-homes.json`) to the database.~~
+It will seed the data (`mock-homes.json`) to the database.

-TBD: ~~Gave up on Fauna/GraphQL.
-The queries are imperative and take too long to write/figure out.
-And everything needs to be tested to some degree.
-It's nice that with just that imperativeness you can have a database that could potentially serve 10,000,000 users quite handily and be distributed globally.
-But it's not worth the time to refresh on how to use it for an MVP.
-I'll just use a REST API for now.
-I'll come back to this later.~~
+TBD DO NOT READ: Some work has been done in the database for city search autocomplete and range price filtering queries.
+The queries are imperative and take a while to write/figure out.
+And everything needs to be tested to some degree (though quick).
+They aren't worth the time in an MVP, but I started work on them to get the technical groundwork for how it could be extended.
+Definitely lots of notes in this codebase (and lots of thoughts in my mind) to talk about.
+I'll come back to this later if it is finished in time.

-~~Yes.
-I did switch to an entirely different database that I've never even learned when I hit a predicted dead-end with several potential solutions in one I have experience with.
-But what can you do?
-I'm not going to waste time progressing through a solution I know won't make it in time, I'll take the risk with unknowns if the tradeoff is a possible passing breakthrough.~~